walles/moar/README.md

 TODO (before trying to get others to use it)
 --------------------------------------------
-* Do a regexp search if the search term is a valid regexp, otherwise just use it as a substring.
+* Use the same algorithm for highlighting as for determining which lines match.

+* Make the search case sensitive only if it contains any capital letters.

 * Make sure we can search for unicode characters